jlevy/the-art-of-command-line/README.md

 ## Basics

 - Learn basic Bash.
 Actually, type `man bash` and at least skim the whole thing; it's pretty easy to follow and not that long.
-Alternate shells can be nice, but bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).
+Alternate shells can be nice, but Bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).

 - Learn at least one text-based editor well.
 Ideally Vim (`vi`), as there's really no competition for random editing in a terminal (even if you use Emacs, a big IDE, or a modern hipster editor most of the time).

 - Learn about redirection of output and input using `>` and `<` and pipes using `|`.
 Learn about stdout and stderr.

-- Be familiar with bash job management: `&`, **ctrl-z**, **ctrl-c**, `jobs`, `fg`, `bg`, `kill`, etc.
+- Be familiar with Bash job management: `&`, **ctrl-z**, **ctrl-c**, `jobs`, `fg`, `bg`, `kill`, etc.

 - Know ssh, and the basics of passwordless authentication, via `ssh-agent`, `ssh-add`, etc.